hexco321/JackHud/README.md

 ###Contribution and BugFixes
 Create a pull request and I will look into it.

-####Big Credit to Seven, cjur3, thatguyfrombreakingbad, UndeadSewer, YandereSnake, Martini, The whole crew of RestorationMod and the entire modding community.
+####Big Credit to Seven, cjur3, thatguyfrombreakingbad, UndeadSewer, YandereSnake, TimeR, Martini, The whole crew of RestorationMod and the entire modding community.
 If I forgot to credit somebody, please let me know